-Based on available information received about the event, Joint Commission staff will determine whether an event meets the definition in Section I, and is therefore a sentinel event.
+In order to determine if an event is sentinel, it must be submitted as a self report (see "Reporting a Sentinel Event to The Joint Commission" for a review of the self-report process).
+Based on available information received about the event, a patient safety specialist from the Office of Quality and Patient Safety (OQPS) will determine whether an event meets the definition in Section I and is, therefore, a sentinel event.
 Challenges to a determination that an event is a sentinel event will be resolved through discussions between senior Joint Commission staff and senior hospital leaders.